 The combinatorial dimension of a metric space is usually hard to compute.
 However, we have the following criterion due to Dress.

-\bthm \cite[Theorem~4.1]{descombes_lang_hyperbolicity} Let $X$ denote a metric space, and let $n \geq 1$ be an integer.
-The space $X$ has combinatorial dimension at most $n$ if and only if, for every finite subset $Z \subset X$ with $|Z|=2(n+1)$ and for every fixed point free involution $i:Z \ra Z$, there exists a fixed point free bijection $j:Z \ra Z$ distinct from $i$ such that
+\bthm[{\cite[Theorem~4.1]{descombes_lang_hyperbolicity}}] Let $X$ denote a metric space, and let $n \geq 1$ be an integer.
+The space $X$ has combinatorial dimension at most $n$ if and only if for every finite subset $Z \subset X$ with $2n+2$ elements and for every fixed-point-free involution $i:Z \ra Z$, there exists a fixed-point-free-bijection $j:Z \ra Z$ distinct from $i$ such that

 \ethm